See a Problem?

 A good read for those who want to quench that urge of literary satisfaction.

 His characters are as much mythological as they are relevant in today's era.
 His keen observation of human nature, grasp on the language and some glimpses of philosophical discussion time and again make it even more wonderful!
+Another phenomenal work by Khandekar!

 His writing never ceases to amaze me!